-Fraser Health's 2022/23 performance of 489.2 is not meeting our internal target of 455.
+Fraser Health's 2023/24 year-to-date performance of 528.6 is not meeting our internal target of 455.
 In 2020/21, we saw a significant improvement in the long length of stay as we navigated the early stages of the COVID-19 situation something we expected and our experience has borne this out.
 As we have progressed through the various transitional stages of the pandemic we have seen an increase towards pre-covid levels of activity.
-Since period 4 of this fiscal year, long length of stay is performing over the target.
+Since period 4 of 2022/23, long length of stay is performing over the target.
 We will continue to work with our sites and programs to improve length of stay.